 Of course, there is only so much you can do, and a lot of the onus falls on employees themselves to remain secure.
 Best practices in remote working include not engaging with suspicious emails, avoiding data storage on unsecured USB devices where possible and reporting any problems as soon as they arise.

 However, they can only do this with suitable education, tools and support.
-With over 24 years’ experience of helping clients succeed in all areas, including cyber security, Millgate are here to ensure your company has everything required to create a robust and resilient solution that secures remote access to your network.
+With over two decades’ experience of helping clients succeed in all areas, including cyber security, Millgate are here to ensure your company has everything required to create a robust and resilient solution that secures remote access to your network.
 Speak to one of our expert advisors today on 0114 242 7310 or book a callback.

 Find out how your business should enhance its cyber resilience in a post-pandemic world and why traditional antivirus might not be enough.